Louisiana Hummingbirds Migration: 14 Documented Blissful Aviators

 When Should I Put Up My Feeders For Louisiana Hummingbirds?

-Louisiana hummingbird enthusiasts should put out hummingbird feeders in February to attract the very earliest arriving spring Ruby-throated hummingbirds.
+Louisiana hummingbird enthusiasts should put up hummingbird feeders in late-February to attract the very earliest arriving spring Ruby-throated hummingbirds.

-The majority of Louisiana-bound migrating hummingbirds will arrive in May.
+The majority of Louisiana-bound spring migrating hummingbirds will arrive in May.

 Approximately one week after the arrival of the male hummingbirds, the females will follow.